So you’ve registered for the Western Museums Association 2023 Annual Meeting. What’s next?

 If you’re coming from Los Angeles Airport (LAX), you can get to the Hilton Pasadena by Tram, Bus (Metro Gold Line), Taxi, Uber, Lyft, rental car, or shuttle.
 Traveling by bus will take you just over 1.5hrs, while a care ride will take around 30mins.
 Click here and here for LAX transportation options.

 Hotel Reservations & Saving Money

-One way to save money is to share a hotel room with one of your peers.
-Connect with your fellow WMA 2017 attendees on the Hotel webpage and find a roommate.
+Another way WMA attendees can save money, is by sharing a hotel room.
+Connect with your fellow WMA 2023 attendees on the Hotel webpage

 What to Bring/Wear

 Knowing that selecting conference attire can sometimes be a time-consuming process, we made WMA’s Annual Meeting casual - fun is one of our Core Values after all.
 That said, it is still important to make a good impression and business casual attire is strongly recommended.
 As for footwear, wear whatever shoes that are comfortable for you, but keep in mind that there will be quite a bit of standing and walking around the venue and at events.

 During October, Pasadena has an average high of 82°F and a low of 54° F. Although it will be warm for any Annual Meeting outside activity, it can still be on the rather cold side inside the hotel conference rooms.
 Therefore, we recommend dressing in layers with sweaters and jackets.
 It is also best to check the weather during the week of the Annual Meeting for more specific weather information.